The circular SiZer, inferred persistence of shape parameters and application to early stem cell differentiation: Appendix B: Proofs

-\paragraph{Proof of Theorem \ref{wrappedGauss-is-causal:thm}.} With Remark \ref{gauss-is-regular:rm} we are left to show that the wrapped Gaussian is variation diminishing.
+\begin{pf*}{Proof of Theorem \ref{wrappedGauss-is-causal:thmm}} With Remark~\ref{gauss-is-regular:rm}, we are left to show that the wrapped Gaussian is variation diminishing.
 We proceed as follows.
-First we note that the Gaussian kernel is in the exponential family on the line and that exponential families give rise to variation diminishing kernels on the line, cf. \cite[Example 3.1]{BrownJohnstoneMacGibbon1981}.
-Here, we use \emph{variation diminishing} on $\RR$ as introduced by \cite{Karlin1968} and \cite{BrownJohnstoneMacGibbon1981}.
+First, we note that the Gaussian kernels give an exponential family on the line and that exponential families give rise to variation diminishing kernels on the line (cf. Brown \textit{et al.} \cite{BrownJohnstoneMacGibbon1981}, Example~3.1).
+Here, we use \emph{variation diminishing} on $\RR$ as introduced by Karlin \cite{Karlin1968} and Brown \textit{et al.} \cite {BrownJohnstoneMacGibbon1981}.
 Secondly, note that kernels made from exponential families on the line are \emph{mean continuous} in the following sense.

-A function $K:\RR\ra[0,\infty)$ with $\int_\RR K(t)\, dt=1$ is a \emph{mean continuous kernel} if
+A function $K:\RR\ra[0,\infty)$ with $\int_\RR K(t) \,dt=1$ is a \emph {mean continuous kernel} if

-Then, the assertion of Theorem \ref{wrappedGauss-is-causal:thm} follows from the following.
+Then the assertion of Theorem~\ref{wrappedGauss-is-causal:thmm} follows from the following.

-\begin{Th} Let $K$ be a mean continuous kernel that is variation diminishing on the line.
-Then its \emph{wrapped kernel}
+\begin{Thhh} Let $K$ be a mean continuous kernel that is variation diminishing on the line.
+Then its \emph {wrapped kernel}